Chris Tavaré

-Christopher James Tavaré (/ˈtævəreɪ/; born 27 October 1954) is a retired English international cricketer who played in 31 Test matches and 29 One Day Internationals between 1980 and 1989.
+Christopher James Tavaré (/ˈtævəreɪ/; born 27 October 1954) is a former English international cricketer who played in 31 Test matches and 29 One Day Internationals between 1980 and 1989.
 His style of play was characterised by long periods at the crease and a relatively slow rate of run-scoring.

 Life and career

 Tavaré was born at Orpington in Kent and educated at Sevenoaks School and St John's College, Oxford, where he graduated with a degree in zoology.
 He played cricket for Oxford University, Kent County Cricket Club and Somerset County Cricket Club as an attacking right-handed batsman.
 He was part of the Kent sides which shared the 1977 County Championship with Middlesex, and won the Championship outright in 1978, as well as the 1978 Benson & Hedges Cup.

 He impressed on his international debut in 1980, managing 82 not out in a one-day international against a strong West Indies team, winning the man of the match award in a losing cause.
 However he adapted his natural game to meet the requirements of the Test side, becoming a notorious blocker.
 He was dropped after two undistinguished tests that summer, during which, in the words of Wisden: "Survival, regrettably, had been Tavaré's only aim".

 Recalled for the fifth test in 1981 against Australia at Old Trafford he scored 69 and 78, but was at the crease for twelve hours.
 During his 7-hour 78 in the second innings, he was overtaken by Ian Botham on his way to a century.
 Tavaré's runs however played an important role as England won the test and clinched the series and retained the Ashes.

 This was the first of 26 consecutive tests for Tavaré, including tours of India, Sri Lanka and Australia, during which tests he made two test centuries and again achieved some notable feats of slow scoring.
 His 50 in five hours and fifty minutes, against Pakistan in 1982, was the second-slowest in the history of the English game.
 Among his slowest innings was a score of 35 runs in six-and-a-half hours at Madras in the 1981/82 season.
 In 2012, Alex Massie wrote that, for Tavaré, scoring runs seemed "a disagreeable, even vulgar, distraction from the pure task of surviving".
 At Perth in 1982 he made "an eight-hour 89, 60 minutes of which were entirely scoreless", although he did also make a more important and relatively rapid 89 in the Melbourne test narrowly won by England, also parrying the victory clinching chance for Geoff Miller to catch.
 In many of these Test matches at this stage Tavaré was pressed to open the innings due to the suspension of Graham Gooch, Geoff Boycott and Wayne Larkins from international cricket due to their participation in a rebel tour of South Africa, opening the batting rarely being Tavaré's position for Kent.